masagrator/FPSLocker-Warehouse/Methodology/Luigi's Mansion 3/README.md

 > Details

-SaltyNX doesn't support this game because game doesn't want to give even bit of free space for plugins.
+SaltyNX doesn't support this game because game doesn't want to give even a bit of free space for plugins.
 For 60 FPS read [THIS](https://gbatemp.net/threads/luigis-mansion-3-60fps-mod.557992/)